A Discrete Bouncy Particle Sampler: The Discrete Bouncy Particle Sampler

 \subsection{Preconditioning}

-A general target may have very different length scales in different directions and, just as with Metropolis-Hastings algorithms such as the random walk Metropolis or the MALA \cite[e.g.][]{RobRos2001}, the efficiency can be improved, often by several orders of magnitude, by preconditioning.
-Consider an invertible linear transformation, $M$, and let $x_*=Mx$ and $u_*=Mu$.
-The transformation induces a density $\pitil_*(x_*,u_*)\propto \pitil(x(x_*),u(u_*))$, and running the DBPS in the transformed space according to the density $\pitil_*$, is equivalent to running a more general version of the DBPS in the original space, still according to $\pi$ but with $u$ lying on the surface of an ellipsoid.
+A general target may have very different length scales in different directions and, just as with Metropolis-Hastings algorithms such as the random walk Metropolis or the Metropolis-Adjusted Langevin algorithm \citep{RobRos2001}, the efficiency can be improved, often by several orders of magnitude, by preconditioning.
+Consider an invertible matrix $\Gamma \in \bR^{d,d}$ and define the whitened variable $\xtil$ implicitly defined as $x = \Gamma \, \xtil$.
+Instead of using the Discrete Bouncy Particle Sampler for exploring a target density $\pi(x)$, one can instead explore the whitened density $\tilde{\pi}(\xtil) \propto \pi(\Gamma \, \xtil)$.
+See \cite{Pakmanetal2017} for an analogous description of preconditioning for the BPS.
+Typically, the transformation $\xtil \mapsto \Gamma \xtil$ is chosen such that the transformed density $\tilde{\pi}$ is as isotropic as possible.
+A standard strategy is to choose $\Gamma$ such that $\Gamma \Gamma^\top$ is an approximation of the covariance matrix of the target distribution $\pi$, or of the negative inverse Hessian of $\log \pi$ at a mode.